sachin-validia/web-cam-gaze/Docs/README_INTERVIEW_SYSTEM.md

 3. **Manual Review**: High-risk cases should always be manually reviewed
 4. **Privacy Compliance**: Ensure compliance with privacy regulations
 5. **False Positives**: System may flag nervous behavior - context matters

-## 📞 Support

-For technical issues or questions about the interview gaze tracking system, please refer to the individual Python files for detailed implementation notes.